Kannagi/AltairX/ISA.md

 ### II.1.3) FCMPI

-Update the comparison flags based on integer comparison.
+Update the comparison flags based on float comparison.

 | 31 - 25  | 24 - 4      | 3 - 2 | 1 - 0 |
 | :------: | :---------: | :---: | :---: |